tylerfilla/Windows-Shell-Keys/README.md

 ## Disclaimer

 No lifeguard on duty!
 This code comes with no guarantee that it won't break things (or that it even works, for that matter!).
-The Windows registry is an integral part of the OS, and myriad horror stories online indicate that it's easy to screw something up.
-Still, I encourage playing around with it, but I suggest not doing so on your daily driver (e.g. do it in a virtual machine).

-It may seem like a spooky place 🎃👻👀, but it doesn't have to be.

 ## License